tobinsouth/privacy-preserving-synthetic-mobility-data/README.md

 ## Codebase breakdown
 Data is processed in `scripts/data_chunking.py` and a dataloader is defined in `scripts/dataloader.py`.
 Model definition for VAE is in `scripts/VAE.py`.
 Old models have been removed but can be found in git history.

+Newer work has focused on replicating [MoveSim](https://github.com/FIBLAB/MoveSim) with our cuebiq data at different aggregation levels.
+The MoveSIm codebase can be found inside `/MoveSim/` and the data chunking can be found in various places.

 ## Information for collaborators.